lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   usually more on the watt side of sustained power usage (Ps).

-If the distinction between these groups needs to be made in this document, we distinguish group "M" (microcontroller) from group "J" (general purpose).
+If the distinction between these groups needs to be made in this document, we distinguish "M-group" (microcontroller) from "J-group" (general purpose) devices.

 In this document, the class designations in {{devclasstbl}} may be used as rough indications of device capabilities.
 Note that the